m4ttsch/omscs-notes-notes/operating-systems/synchronization-constructs.md

 ## More Synchronization Constructs
 **Serializers** make it easier to define priorities and also hide the need for explicit signaling and explicit use of condition variables from the programmer.

 **Path Expressions** require that a programmer specify a regular expression that captures the correct synchronization behavior.
-As opposed to using locks, the programmer would specify something like “Many Reads, Single Write”, and the runtime will make sure that the way the operations are interleaved satisfies the regular expression.
+As opposed to using locks, the programmer would specify something like "Many Reads, Single Write", and the runtime will make sure that the way the operations are interleaved satisfies the regular expression.

 **Barriers** are like reverse semaphores.
 While a semaphore allows n threads to proceed before it blocks, a barrier blocks until n threads arrive at the barrier point.
 Similarly, **Rendezvous Points** also wait for multiple threads to arrive at a particular point in execution.